History of the University of Alabama: 1946-2000: The university struggles and grows

 In 1953, Autherine Lucy sued in Lucy v.
 Adams to prevent the university from denying admission solely based on race or color.
 Lucy became the first African-American to attend the school when she was admitted in 1956.
 On the third day of classes, a hostile mob assembled to prevent Lucy from attending classes.
 The police were called to secure her admission but, that evening, the University suspended Lucy on the grounds that it could not provide a safe environment.
 The university overturned her expulsion in 1980, and in 1992, Lucy earned her master's degree in elementary education from the university that she was admitted two decades earlier.

 On June 11, 1963, Governor George Wallace attempted to prevent desegregation of that institution by blocking two African-American students, Vivian Malone and James Hood, from class registration at the University's Foster Auditorium in the "Stand in the Schoolhouse Door" incident.
 When confronted by federal marshals, Wallace stepped aside, and allowed them to register for classes.
-Later in life, he apologized for his opposition at that time to racial integration.

 The University paid tribute to Autherine Lucy, James Hood and Vivian Malone at the dedication of the Malone-Hood Plaza and Autherine Lucy Clock Tower at Foster Auditorium on November 3, 2010.
 A 40-foot-tall brick tower, with open arches and four large bronze plaques at its base, tells their stories.

-The 1970s and 1980s saw the addition of several programs and schools, several of which had roots in long-established instructional programs.
-From 1965 to 1986 UA created the School of Social Work, the Computer-Based Honors Program, the Graduate School of Library Service, New College, the College of community Health Sciences, the School of Communication, the Capstone College of Nursing, the College of Continuing Studies, and the Honors College.
-The College of Continuing Studies began as the summer extension classes for teachers in 1904 and went through several iterations before becoming a college.
-The Graduate School of Library Service became the School of Library and Information Studies in 1989 before merging in 1997 with the College of Communications to become the College of Communication and Information Studies.